peacalm/cpp-luaw/README.md

 ## Lua Confusions

-There are some very confusing behaviors in Lua.
+There are some very confusing behaviors in Lua C API.
 Here are some explanations for these.
 (Tested on Lua 5.4)